JuliaArbTypes/ArbFloats.jl/README.md

 ## Exports (including re-exports)

-used with Arb and ArbFloat | nature
+used with ArbFloat | nature
 ---------------------------|-------
-precision, setprecision,   | as with BigFloat
+precision, setprecision   | as with BigFloat

 Arb values are intervals | nature